mtumilowicz/java12-elasticsearch-inverted-index-workshop/README.md

             }
             ```
 * mapping explosion
-    * too many fields in an index an cause out of memory errors
+    * too many fields in an index => risk of out of memory errors
     * can be caused by lack of control over dynamic mapping
         * example: every new document inserted introduces new fields
-    * use the mapping limit settings to limit the number of field mappings
+    * solution: use the mapping limit settings to limit the number of field mappings

 ### indices
 * logical namespace that holds a collection of documents
     * can be considered as a table
 * logical abstraction over one or more Lucene indices (called shards)
+    * by default: all shards are queried
+        * solution: create logical groups of data in separate indices
+            * example
+                ```
+                customers-switzerland → 2 shards
+                customers-germany → 2 shards
+                customers-rest → 1 shard
+                ```
 * can be thought of as an optimized collection of documents
     * each indexed field has optimized data structure
         * example